opsgenie/terraform-provider-opsgenie/website/docs/r/team_routing_rule.html.markdown

 * `timeRestriction` - (Optional) You can refer Time Restriction for detailed information about time restriction and its fields.

-* `notify` - (Optional) Target entity of schedule, escalation, or the reserved word none which will be notified in routing rule.
+* `notify` - (Required) Target entity of schedule, escalation, or the reserved word none which will be notified in routing rule.
 The possible values for notify type : schedule, escalation, none

 `notify` supports the following: